pumazzo/code-snippets-and-blog/index.md

 ---
-title: Welcome to my blog
+title: Code snippets and blog
 ---
+## Something I pasted from StackOverflow